Policies and Publication Ethics

 Open Access Statement

-‘Atiqot is a diamond Open Access journal, whose content is freely available without charge to readers, authors or institutions.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose (see Copyright and Licensing).
+‘Atiqot is a Diamond Open Access journal, whose content is freely available without charge to readers, authors or institutions.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful, non-commercial purpose (see Copyright and Licensing).

 Archiving